mjtamlyn/ayb-notes/5-mysql-mariadb.md

 ## Now MariaDB

-This is now a fork of MySQL, which doesn't own the MariaDB project.
+This is now a fork of MySQL.
+Developed by Monty Program Ab, which doesn't own the MariaDB project.
 It's a full hacking business model with the company owned by the company and is purely techincal and high level consulting.